 • Ultimately, it is the responsibility of the Executive Producer to ensure that the program is clean and airs correctly.
 The anchor can only do so much.
 The EP has his/her finger on the button, so to speak, with the authority and ability to tell the Director and the Line Producer to go to something else.
 That's why you need to have a backup plan.

 GOING TO BLACK DURING A LIVE INTERVIEW IS A LAST DITCH OPTION, WHEN NOTHING ELSE WORKS.
 IT IS NEVER THE FIRST OPTION.

-(Also see Interviews, p.
-40)
+(Also see Interviews-VOA Beats, p.
+24, Interviews-General Guidance, p.
+27)

 DOMESTIC DISTRIBUTION OF VOA CONTENT